What are the most popular sports in China?

 In 2020, patriotic film Leap was released.
-It features famous Chinese actress Gong Li who also stars in Disney movie, Mulan.
+It features famous Chinese actress Gong Li who also stars in the Disney movie, Mulan.

 Gong Li plays legendary Chinese volleyball player and coach, Lang Ping.

 Fun fact: China recently appointed a new coach to train the struggling men’s volleyball team.
 The coach said “the players must learn the spirit of the Chinese women’s volleyball team”.
+Ouch!

 8. Martial arts

-Martial arts have been engrained in the Chinese culture for thousands of years.
+Traditional Chinese martial arts have been engrained in the Chinese culture for thousands of years.

 Kung fu, or ‘gongfu’ in Chinese, is the most well-known and dates back to the Zhou Dynasty (1,111–255 BC).